 Teneo: The Basics

-Teneo is a 501(c)3 non-profit, nonpartisan organization of leaders from around the country.
-It takes no positions on legislation or candidates, does not support candidates, and does not lobby.
-Teneo provides its members with opportunities through events and retreats to learn about and discuss both key issues of the day and its five main ideas: (1) limited, constitutional government; (2) individual liberty and free enterprise; (3) robust civic society; (4) a strong national defense; and (5) belief in a transcendent order, whether founded in tradition, philosophy, or theology.
-By building relationships and hosting events with business leaders and policy experts, Teneo hopes to equip and inspire its members to engage key ideas facing our country and the world.
+Teneo is a nonpartisan, nonprofit organization that educates, connects and equips a network of outstanding leaders working to develop practical solutions to pressing global issues.
+Through events and retreats with top business leaders and leading policy experts, Teneo provides opportunities for members to learn about and discuss both key issues facing our country and world as well as five pillar ideas: (1) limited, constitutional government; (2) individual liberty and free enterprise; (3) robust civic society; (4) a strong national defense; and (5) belief in a transcendent order, whether founded in tradition, philosophy, or theology.

 Jessica is the Director of Politics at Brigade, a startup that seeks to leverage technology to tackle the problem of declining citizen power and engagement in democracy.
 She oversees partnerships with high-profile advocacy and political organizations to run successful campaigns on the platform.
 Jessica was formerly the Director of Campaigns at Causes.com, the world’s largest online campaigning site, prior to its acquisition by Brigade.
 Before joining Causes, Jessica was Campaigns Director at the Ad Council where she led multiple public service advertising campaigns.
 Jessica also serves on the advisory board for Lincoln Labs, a community of like-minded technologists who build and create technology to advance the cause of liberty.
 Finally, Jessica is on the Board of Directors for Teneo, an organization of exceptional young professionals committed to advancing conservative and libertarian values.
 Jessica resides in the Washington DC metro area with her husband Brock and their two children.